 Our mission in the Division of Student Affairs is to support an inclusive community by advancing student learning, well-being, and personal and professional growth through leadership and engagement opportunities.
-Our staff are committed to creating an outstanding student experience.
+Our staff are committed to assisting you in creating an outstanding student experience.
 We are available in a variety of offices throughout the ESF campus or are only a click, tap, or phone call away.
-Please reach out to a staff member in the Division of Student Affairs, via email at studenthelp@esf.edu, by phone at (315) 470-6660, or visit our webpage esf.edu/students to find the answers you seek.
-Other resources you may find useful include the ESF Academic Catalog, the ESF Academic Catalog, the ESF Syracuse University Course Catalog, and any reference materials distributed by your academic department.
+Please reach out to a staff member in the Division of Student Affairs, via email at students@esf.edu, by phone at (315) 470-6660, or visit our webpage esf.edu/student-life to find the answers you seek.
+Other resources you may find useful include the ESF Academic Catalog, the ESF Schedule of Classes, the Syracuse University Course Catalog, and any reference materials distributed by your academic department.